ProDataMan/ansible-best-practices-windows/labs/aap-projects-templates-jobs/index_new.md

 An Automation Platform **Project** is a logical collection of Ansible playbooks.
 You can manage your playbooks by placing them into a source code management (SCM) system supported by AAP, including Git/GitHub, Subversion, and Mercurial.

 You should definitely keep your playbooks under version control.
-In this lab we’ll use playbooks that are provided in a GitHub repository.
+In this lab we’ll use playbooks crated and stored in your `ansible-working` GitHub repository.

-## Setup Git Repository
+## Crate the create_user.yml playbook

-For this lab we will use a playbook stored in your  `ansible-working` Git repository
+For this lab we will create a new playbook in your  `ansible-working` Git repository and reference that repo from AAP

 [https://github.com/<your account/andible-working](https://github.com/<your account>/ansible-working)

-A playbook to manage users, and groups.
-The playbook is `create_user.yml`
+Create a playbook to manage users, and groups.
+Name the playbook `create_user.yml`

 ```yaml
 - name: Create Windows group and user